Paul WhitingtonBatch 5

 25th November

-Yet more crawlers have arrived and now form more than one layer over inner surface..
+Yet more crawlers have arrived and now form more than one layer over its inner surface.
 Sides of the gall have continued to grow upwards.

 14th December

 Male compound gall has now grown markedly.
 Its sides are elevated and are curved inwards.
-The inner surface lies beneath the upper edge and is rough, apparently made up of fused galls, although individual male galls cannot be seen clearly.
+The inner surface lies beneath the upper edge and is rough.
+Individual male galls cannot be seen clearly but white patches are likely to be sites where individual male excrete their honeydew.
 No free crawlers can be seen on its surface.

 15th December